cs231n/cs231n.github.io/optimization-1.md

   <img src="/assets/svm_one.jpg">
   <img src="/assets/svm_all.jpg">
   <div class="figcaption">
-    Loss function landscape for the Multiclass SVM for one single example (left,middle) and for a hundred examples (right) in CIFAR-10.
+    Loss function landscape for the Multiclass SVM (without regularization) for one single example (left,middle) and for a hundred examples (right) in CIFAR-10.
 Left: one-dimensional loss by only varying <b>a</b>.
 Middle, Right: two-dimensional loss slice, Blue = low loss, Red = high loss.
 Notice the piecewise-linear structure of the loss function.
 The losses for multiple examples are combined with average, so the bowl shape on the right is the average of many piece-wise linear bowls (such as the one in the middle).
   </div>
 </div>